jgaa/restc-cpp/README.md

 - Raw GET, POST, PUT and DELETE requests with no data conversions
 - Low level interface to create requests
 - Uses C++ / boost coroutines for application logic
-- High level interface (similar to Java HTTP clients) for convenience
+- High level Request Builder interface (similar to Java HTTP Clients) for convenience
 - Follows redirects without any extra code at the API layer
 - Json serialization to and from native C++ objects.
 - All network IO operations are asynchronous trough boost::asio